cokeeffekt/snub/readme.md

     prefix: 'snub', // prefix all snub pub/sub messages
     port: 6379, // redis port
     host: '127.0.0.1', // redis host
+    auth: null,   // redis auth
     debug: false, // dump debug junk
     timeout: 5000 // reply timeout, we cant listen forever,
+    monoWait: 50,  // used to help mono delivery messages to get dispersed evenlyish, this is a max wait time. will randomize between 0-monoWait, if you have small amount of instances set this low. poly does not use this value.
+    redisStore: { // option, if you would like the store be on a seperate instanc from pub/sub activity
+      port: 6379, // redis port
+      host: '127.0.0.1', // redis host
       auth: null,   // redis auth
-    monoWait: 50  // used to help mono delivery messages to get dispersed evenlyish, this is a max wait time. will randomize between 0-monoWait, if you have small amount of instances set this low. poly does not use this value.
+    }
   });
 ```